 Ocular Eye irritation with burning discomfort, spasmodic blinking or involuntary closing of the eyelids, redness, and tearing may be caused by contact with acid anhydrides.
 Gastrointestinal Abdominal pain, nausea, and vomiting may occur.
 In cases of ingestion, irritation can involve the entire intestinal tract.
-Dose-effect relationships Dose-effect relationships are as follows: Maleic anhydride concentration 1 mg/m 1.0 mg/m 1.5 mg/m 2.5 mg/m 10 mg/m Effect - TLV-TWA (USA, NIOSH) - Odor threshold - Mucous membrane irritation - Extremely irritating - IDLH (USA, NIOSH) Phthalic anhydride concentration 6 mg/m 0.32 mg/m 25 mg/m 30 mg/m 60 mg/m Effect - TLV_TWA (USA; NIOSH) - Odor threshold - Mucous membrane irritation - Conjunctivitis - IDLH (UUS, NIOSH) 4.
+Dose-effect relationships Dose-effect relationships are as follows: Maleic anhydride concentration1 mg/m31.0 mg/m31.5 mg/m32.5 mg/m310 mg/m3 Effect - TLV-TWA (USA, NIOSH) - Odor threshold - Mucous membrane irritation - Extremely irritating - IDLH (USA, NIOSH) Phthalic anhydride concentration 6 mg/m 0.32 mg/m 25 mg/m 30 mg/m 60 mg/m Effect - TLV_TWA (USA; NIOSH) - Odor threshold - Mucous membrane irritation - Conjunctivitis - IDLH (UUS, NIOSH) 4.
 Actions Rescuer self-protection If the zone which has to be entered by the rescuer is suspected of containing acid anhydride dusts or vapors, pressure-demand, self-contained breathing apparatus and chemical-protective clothing shall be worn; do not use equipment that is contaminated itself.
 Patients whose clothing or skin is contaminated with acid anhydrides can cause secondary contamination of rescue and medical personnel by direct contact.
 Patient recovery Patients should be removed from the contaminated zone immediately.
 Patients who are unable to walk may be removed on backboards or stretchers; if these are not available, carefully remove/transport patients with appropriate action to a safe zone, taking into account your self-protection.
-Immediate priorities must follow the "A, B, C's " of resuscitation.
-Decontamination evidence of skin or eye irritation Patients exposed only to acid anhydride dusts or vapors who have no evidence of skin or eye irritation do not need decontamination.
-All others require decontamination. decontamination.
-If the exposu Patients who are able and cooperative may assist with their own decontamination.
-If the exposure involved solid acid anhydrides and dusts and if clothing is contaminated, remove and double-bag the clothing. or dusts are present on the patient's away before flushing.
-Protect es. plain water or saline for at least the conjunctival fluid has retained by blepharospasm, or ted eyes have been irrigated with ast 15 minutes, and that the pH of urned to normal (7.0).
-If not, continue c care and transport.
-If eye irrigation is ne to two drops of oxybuprocaine 0.4% yes to allow adequate irrigation.
-Remove contact lenses if prese additional trauma to the eye.
-Remove contact lenses if present and easily removable without Then, assure that exposed skin and hair have been flushed with plain water for at least 15 minutes.
+Immediate priorities must follow the " A , B , C's " of resuscitation.
+Decontamination Patients exposed only to acid anhydride dusts or vapors who have a evidence of skin or eye irritation do not need decontamination.
+All others require decontamination.
+Patients who are able and cooperative may assist with their own decontamination.
+If the exposure involved solid acid anhydrides and dusts and if clothing is contaminated, remove and double-bag the clothing.
+If any solid acid anhydrides or dusts are present on the patient's skin, hair or clothes, brush it away before flushing.
+Protect yourself and the patient's eyes.
+Assure that exposed or irritated eyes have been irrigated with plain water or saline for at least 15 minutes, and that the pH of the conjunctival fluid has returned to normal (7.0).
+If not, continue eye irrigation during other basic care and transport.
+If eye irrigation is impaired by blepharospasm, one to two drops of oxybuprocaine 0.4% may be instilled into affected eyes to allow adequate irrigation.
+Remove contact lenses if present and easily removable without additional trauma to the eye.
+Then, assure that exposed skin and hair have been flushed with plain water for at least 15 minutes.
 If not, continue flushing during other basic care and transport.
 Protect eyes during flushing of skin and hair.